wh-alice/mig_visualstudio/vs/extensibility/modifying-the-isolated-shell-by-using-the-.pkgundef-file.md

 ---
-title: "Modifying the Isolated Shell By Using the .Pkgundef File | testtitle" ms.custom: "" ms.date: "10/21/2016"
+title: "Modifying the Isolated Shell By Using the .Pkgundef File" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"